Codependency is not useful in recovery so recognizing the codependency warning signs is critical

-Co-Dependency is common in families with addiction and substance abuse.
-There are many degrees of co-dependency.
-The severity of the condition is variable, and the intensity of symptoms vary.
-Warning signs help you be aware of a relationship problem you need to address.
+First, did you know that codependency is common in families with addiction and substance abuse?
+Codependency is also common where there is a narcissist dominating family members.
+There are many degrees of codependency, and the severity of the condition is variable.
+In addition, enabling goes along with it.
+Warning signs of codependency can help you become aware of a relationship problem you need to address.

-Not everyone experiencing the symptoms below suffers from codependency, however.
-These 20 questions may indicate an other type of family disfunction, but still signal that you may need help to start feeling better.
+Second, not everyone experiencing the symptoms below suffers from codependency!
+However, these 20 questions may indicate another type of family disfunction, but still, signal that you may need help to start feeling better.

 - Do you keep quiet to avoid arguments?